 Editor’s note: “3M (MMM) Stock Remains an Attractive Defensive Play” was previously published in March 20.
 It is regularly updated to include the most relevant information.

-A true “dividend aristocrat,” the stock now sports a healthy 4% yield.
+A true “dividend aristocrat,” the stock currently sports a healthy 3.75% yield.
 But that’s not all!
 Since the stock’s valuation is reasonable, it gives investors a chance to own a high-quality stock at a fair price.

 The question is whether the recent market rebound can continue.
-Even with investor enthusiasm as of late.
+Especially if a “V-shaped recovery” looks debatable.
 But, though markets may do a 180 in the short-term, 3M is a defensive stock, so it could provide investors with a good opportunity.

 Let’s dive in and see why 3M stock could be a buy at today’s prices.

 Why Consider MMM Stock Today?